 The longest period of rest is overnight in the fridge once the dough has been shaped to fit a baking sheet; about 8-24 hours.

 Finally, the dough rests for a fourth time when removed from the refrigerator.
 It rises a final time until it gets to room temperature, about 2 hours more.

-PSA: if you want to make the best focaccia, roast your own garlic and tomatoes in olive oil.
 The oil that goes both into the dough and into the pan the focaccia is baked in is going to add so much more flavor if it tastes like garlic and tomatoes!
-Trust me on this one.

-I prefer sun-dried tomatoes to fresh tomatoes on focaccia because dried tomatoes don’t release water on the dough as it cooks.
-This results in a much crisper finished product, and you still get that intense tomato flavor that I love so much.
-I always reach for my favorite California Sun-Dry julienned tomatoes, which I chop lightly before adding to the partially cooked dough.
+Dried tomatoes don’t release water on the dough as it cooks.
+This results in a much crisper finished product, and you still get that intense tomato flavor that we love so much.

 Sea salt is an absolute must and should be generously sprinkled on before baking.

-To reheat, place focaccia on a baking sheet and warm in toaster oven at 375 F until crispy, about 5-7 minutes.
+To reheat, place sun dried tomato focaccia on a baking sheet and warm in toaster oven at 375 F until crispy, about 5-7 minutes.

 If you make Roasted Garlic and Sun-Dried Tomato Focaccia, please let me know by leaving a review below!

-For dishes I love to serve alongside focaccia, check out the following:
+For dishes we love to serve alongside focaccia bread, check out the following: